dvbern/doctemplate/README.md

 ## Getting Started

-These instructions will get you an overview on how to implement and use the dvbern-lib-lib-doctemplate library.
+These instructions will get you an overview on how to implement and use the dvbern-lib-doctemplate library.
 See further down for installing or deployment notes.

 ### Prerequisites